-Community paramedicine is a relatively new and evolving healthcare model using existing highly trained paramedics with Community Paramedicine Licensure to operate in expanded roles by assisting with public health, primary healthcare and preventative services to understand populations in the community.
+Community paramedicine is a relatively new and evolving healthcare model using existing highly trained paramedics with Community Paramedicine Licensure to operate in expanded roles by assisting with public health, primary healthcare and preventative services to underserved populations in the community.
 Our goal is to improve access to care and avoid duplicating existing services.

 Community Paramedicine generally focuses on:

 - Providing and connecting patients to primary care services